-The Périgord is also known for the quality of its gastronomy and one cannot talk about the region without mentioning its cuisine!
-The production of foie gras from ducks and geese in Périgord is so important that it has become part of the local gastronomic culture.
-Of the 18,000 tonnes of foie-gras produced in the world, 90% of them originate from France and half of them in Aquitaine.
+The Périgord is also known for the quality of its gastronomy, and one cannot talk about the region without mentioning its cuisine!
+The production of foie gras from ducks and geese in Périgord is so essential that it has become part of the local gastronomic culture.
+Of the 18,000 tonnes of foie-gras produced worldwide, 90% of them originate from France, and half are in Aquitaine.

 Duck or Goose thighs (cuisse de canard / oie confite) and Duck Breasts (magrets de canard) are also found in most of restaurants in the Périgord.